Transportation

 Keihan Electric Railway

-56 mins. from Demachiyanagi Sta. to Yodoyabashi Sta. by the limited express train (No extra charge for the limited express service)
+56 mins. from Demachiyanagi Sta. to Yodoyabashi Sta. by limited express train (No extra charge for limited express service)

 Sanjo Station